async-graphql/async-graphql/docs/en/src/define_simple_object.md

 # SimpleObject

-`SimpleObject` directly map all field of a struct to GraphQL object, you cannot define a Resolve function on it.
+`SimpleObject` directly map all field of a struct to GraphQL object, you cannot define a resolver function on it.

 The example below defined an object `MyObject`, including field `a` and `b`. `c` will be not mapped to GraphQL as it is labelled as `#[field(skip)]`